umachapur9/work-rough/README.md

-Overview
-There are 3 types of exercises in the assessment:

-Coding Challenge – this timed section takes 100 minutes, work through two coding problems.
-One will be a traditional code writing question, and in the other you will have access to an AI coding assistant in a code repository environment.
-Work Simulation – typically takes 15 minutes, work through software development decisions faced by SDEs at Amazon.
-Work Style Surveys – typically takes 10 minutes, 2 surveys - answer questions about how you approach software engineering work and your approach to work in general.
-How can I prepare for this assessment?
-We recommend you use the coding assessment demo to help you get familiar with the platform before starting the actual assessment.
-You can use the demo as a part of your preparation.
-The coding demo offers a traditional code question, as well as a code repository question - the same format as the actual coding assessment.
-Click here for the Demo Test

-Instructions (please read before you begin the assessment):
-Do not click the Start My Assessment link below until you're ready to start and complete the assessment.
-Set aside at least 2.5 hours in a quiet location where you can focus.
-Make sure your internet connection is stable.
-Use the latest version of Google Chrome or Microsoft Edge.
-Respond to the acknowledgement that you'll complete the assessment without external assistance or resources.
-Please note, the Coding Challenge requires you to use a single monitor.
-You'll work in a full-screen IDE, which includes all compilers, libraries, and tools needed to complete the assessment.
-You may not use personal IDEs or outside resources.
-During the coding challenge:
-For the first coding challenge, you may choose from the following languages: C, C++, C++14, C#, Go, Java 7, Java 8, JavaScript (Node.js), Kotlin, Objective-C, PyPy, PyPy3, Python 2, Python 3, Ruby, Scala, or Swift.
-In the second coding question, you will have a limited list of these coding language options to complete tasks in a code repository environment.
-You will not be able to change your language once you begin for this question type.
-Find supported compiler versions here.
-Manage your time effectively by checking the on-screen timer regularly.
-Complete the entire assessment in one sitting - the coding challenge timer can't be paused once you have started.
-After the coding challenge:
-After completing the coding challenge, you will take the work simulation and two work style surveys.
-You will know you’ve completed the entire assessment when you see the confirmation page at the end.
+Instructions
+Before You Begin

+Please review the following information to ensure a smooth experience.
+In total, you'll have 100 minutes to complete the Coding Challenge.
+The timer starts once you begin and cannot be paused, so plan to take the assessment in a quiet, distraction-free environment.
+When you begin the Coding Challenge, the timer will display 40 minutes: the amount of time available to respond to the first coding question.
+When you proceed to the second coding question, your timer will update to show 60 minutes: the amount of time available to respond to the second question.
+Any unused time from the first question will not carry over to the second question.
+For the best experience, use a desktop or laptop with the most up-to-date version of Google Chrome or Microsoft Edge.
+A stable internet connection is required to avoid interruptions.
+Please note that the Coding Challenge requires you to use a single monitor.
+You'll work in a full-screen IDE, which includes all compilers, libraries and tools needed to complete the assessment.
+You may not use personal IDEs or external resources.
+Your Assessment Experience

+This assessment is timed and includes two question types:
+Coding Question:
+This is a single file programming problem
+You can solve the question using the language of your choice in the test.
+Read more here.
+Code Repository Question:
+This question includes a VS Code-style IDE on a real-world, multi-file-based task.
+The IDE allows you to access built-in VS Code features, such as IntelliSense, file navigation, syntax highlighting, inline error detection and Run and Debug.
+Read more here.
+You can change your tech stack (Django, Spring Boot, C++, Node.js) by clicking 'Change' on the left panel prior to starting the assessment.
+We recommend selecting the stack you're most comfortable with.
+Once you start the assessment, you will not be able to change the stack.
+The code repository questions include access to an AI Assistant that can help with syntax, concepts and question clarification.
+It is designed not to provide full solutions.
+The AI Assistant is optional and you may use it as much or as little as you would like.
+Please note: Use the @ symbol to give the AI Assistant context by selecting specific files or components within the project, for example @README.md.
+This helps the Assistant focus its responses based on the parts of the codebase that you reference.
+You'll see this at the three-minute mark in the video walkthrough below.
+To help you prepare, please review the following:
+Video Walkthrough – Watch the entire video before you proceed to the test.
+It covers the layout and key features of the platform.
+Guide – Read through the guide for a detailed, step-by-step overview of what to expect in the assessment.
+For accessibility support, please notify Amazon prior to the assessment.
+The HackerRank platform is keyboard accessible, scalable up to 400% and compatible with screen readers.
+If you experience any technical issues, take screenshots and contact your Amazon recruiter immediately.

+Play
+10
+Seek backward

+0:00 / 3:35
+Mute

+Enable captions
+Enter fullscreen mode
+The test has an AI Assistant available
+The AI Assistant is designed to help with syntax, concepts, and platform guidance but not give away solutions to the problem.

+Test Format
+This test contains 2 sections
+Each section has some allotted time.
+Once you've moved past a section you will NOT be able to revisit it.
+When you close a section, any remaining time will NOT rollover.
+Section Details
+No.	Section	Questions	Duration
+1
+Coding Section
+1
+40 minutes
+2
+Django: Code Repo Section
+1
+60 minutes